KianMolani/mastering-bitcoin-notes/README.md

 # Mastering Bitcoin Course Notes

-These notes summarize the topic covered by Andreas M. Antonopoulous in Mastering Bitcoin.
+These notes summarize the topics covered by Andreas M. Antonopoulous in Mastering Bitcoin.